 Cumulative Effects: In addition to the effects described above, gull populations could be affected by natural processes and inappropriate foot and/or vessel disturbance.
-The predictive model used to assess impacts of harvest takes random predation into account, but does not incorporate the potential beneficial effect harvest may have on reducing predation by facilitating synchronized egg laying.
-Consequently, egg loss associated with harvest may be partially offset by reduced egg loss from predation.
+The model takes random predation into account, but does not incorporate the beneficial effects harvest may have on reducing predation by facilitating synchronized egg laying.
+Consequently, egg loss may be partially offset by reduced egg loss from predation, somewhat lessening the impact to gull populations.
 Habitat succession is not expected to add cumulative effects to this alternative as new habitat is expected to develop at a rate equal to habitat lost due to advanced vegetative growth.
 Inappropriate foot traffic and/or close vessel approaches are very uncommon and are not expected to add to the effects of this alternative.
 The minor to moderate effects of this alternative would be partially offset by reduced predation and, combined with the effects of other natural processes and existing human disturbance, would result in minor cumulative effects.

-Conclusion: Zador's (2006) model predicts that this alternative would result in a hatching success rate that could be reduced by 6% across Glacier Bay from an unharvested situation.
+Conclusion: Zador's (2006) model predicts that this alternative would result in a hatching success rate that could be reduced by as much as 22% across Glacier Bay from an unharvested situation.
 Adult gulls would expend energy in protracted laying but individuals are not expected to be physiologically affected.
-Disturbance to adults and chicks due to human presence in the colony during the harvest visits would be minimal.
-This alternative would have minor effects on the gull population and minor cumulative effects.
+Disturbance to adults and chicks due to human presence in the colony during the harvest trips would be minimal.
+This alternative would have minor to moderate effects on the gull population and minor cumulative effects as harvest may offset gull egg loss due to predation.
 The level of impact on glaucous-winged gulls under this alternative would not result in any impairment of park resources that fulfill specific purposes identified in the park's enabling legislation or that are essential to the integrity of the park.